 Individuals should not attend the event if they are COVID-positive, are exhibiting COVID symptoms (as defined by the CDC), or have been exposed, within 7 days prior to the event, to someone who was COVID-positive or showed COVID symptoms.

 If you are feeling sick or exhibiting symptoms of COVID-19, or test positive for COVID-19, prior to the start of the conference, or on any day of the conference, please contact us at firstname.lastname@example.org, and we will exchange your ticket type for an online ticket or grant you a refund.

 Anyone traveling to the event should read and abide by the CDC’s Travel Guidelines for domestic and international travel.
 We ask that participants respect fellow attendees and do everything possible to ensure an environment that is as safe as possible.

 If you choose to stay at one of the hotels that PyCon US has contracted with, please review their health and safety guidelines prior to your arrival:

 Monitoring of the Requirements Will Continue

 We’ve monitored COVID-related news and data since the pandemic started, and we will continue to do so moving forward.
 We continue to follow all CDC guidelines in addition to those of the local government and venue.
 International, national, regional, and local sources are closely watched and will result in a change of policy if warranted.

 PyCon US takes these Health & Safety Guidelines very seriously and will therefore enforce a 3-strike rule.
-Anyone who violates these guidelines on three separate accounts, such as continuing to not wear a proper mask or disregard social distancing, is subject to removal from the conference.
-Anyone who provides false vaccination verification will not be admitted to PyCon US.
+Anyone who violates these guidelines on three separate accounts, such as continuing not to wear a proper mask or disregarding social distancing, is subject to removal from the conference.